nwdigitalradio/n7nix/kernbuild/README.md

 #### kern_cpy_local.sh

 * Copies kernel components from a linux tree to some other location like a github repo
-* Used to refresh the _kern_ directory in the repo
+* Used to refresh the _kern_ directory in the repo or other directory
+* Needs to run from a location to conventiently store kernel components like tmp or a repo directory.
+* Need to edit script with directory location of kernel source tree

 #### kern_cpy_remote.sh

 * Requires a network connection to a remote machine
 * Reference only, haven't used it in a while so probably doesn't work.

+#### kern_upd_udrc.sh

+* Contains a list of files that are needed for udrc/udrx support
+* Need to edit the following in this script:
+  * directory & version of target raspian source tree
+  * directory of reference compass kernel tree.
+* Can be run from any directory as user.
+* Does a diff & counts line differences of required files to facilitate modifying existing kernel files.